5 Priorities for HR for #SmallBusiness

 This is where your employer brand begins, and HR teams at high growth companies often find themselves working to recover from a poor reputation, rather than building a good one.
 Small business recruiting is an opportunity to create a great candidate experience, set forth a positive and inclusive company culture, and establish your brand as a “want to work for” in your industry.
-Your HR pro must also be able to create a recruiting strategy that reaches the top talent you need to meet your company goals, maintain a robust hiring funnel, and build community relationships.
+Your HR pro must also be able to create a recruiting strategy that utilizes different types of recruitment to reach the top talent you need to meet company goals, maintain a robust hiring funnel, and build community relationships.

 5) Training and development.

 Employee engagement is directly tied to employee retention, and opportunities for career development and learning is one of the largest factors in employee engagement.
 Simply put, HR can reduce turnover and improve retention by doing one thing: Offering learning opportunities and a path to advancement for all employees.
 Depending on your company size, industry, and budget, this could look like self-paced training with a learning management system, or more formal training classes on or off-site.